benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 A simple way to deal with this tradeoff between breadth and depth is to start the halving process later.
 We could run $N/2$ parameter settings for time $2T$, then the top $N/4$ for time $4T$ and so on.
 This adapted halving scheme allows slow learners to have more of a chance of surviving before being cut, but the total amount of time per halving round is still $N$ and the number of rounds is at most $\log(K)$.
 Running multiple instances of successive halving with different halving times increases depth while narrowing depth.

-The parameters you have to choose are simply $T$ and $K$.
+To run successive halving, the only parameters you have to choose are $T$ and $K$.
 That is, you should tell Kevin's python code what the minimum amount of time you'd like to run your model before checking against other models, and the maximum amount of time you'd ever be interested in running for.
 In some sense, these parameters are more like constraints: there is some overhead with checking the process, and $T$ should be larger than this.  $K$ is here just because we all have deadlines.

 xxx Cite Kevin's post here. xxx